 Frequently Asked Questions

 - How can I get a job on campus?
-You may use the instructions located here to check the availability of positions.
+You may check for available positions by visiting http://webfor.ccri.edu/ws/students.cfm.
 You must contact the supervisor and set up an interview.
 The supervisor will then complete all the appropriate paperwork to authorize a student for employment.
 All student employees must be processed for employment through the Career and Internship Office prior to starting work.
 No student should begin working prior to an official approval from their supervisor.

 - What are the required forms for student employment?
 These forms are all available for download in the Quick links to the right or click here to go the the list of downloadable forms.